 What Can a Respiratory Therapist Do?

-As I’ve talked about in previous articles, pulmonary rehabilitation is a crucial part of our management plan.
-For a patient, it means a long-term commitment to ensure better health outcomes — and this means your RT will become an important part of your life.
+As I have talked about in previous articles, pulmonary rehabilitation is a crucial part of our management plan.
+For a patient, it means a long-term commitment to ensure better health outcomes and this means your RT will become an important part of your life.

 An experienced RT has the advantage of spending thousands of hours with patients who have a variety of respiratory diseases.
-Don’t be afraid to ask questions or have them explain anything you don’t understand.
+Don’t be afraid to ask questions or have them explain anything you do not understand.

 What to Expect from Respiratory Therapy for COPD